juanclopgar97/python_sharp/README.md

 *Events with modifiable arguments* are most likely implemented as **pre-events** this means the event advertise something that is about to happen, and it will let the subscribers provide information (Thorugh a custom *EventArgs*) to determine the future, like cancelling what was about to happen or modify how it was going to be done.

-On this example an event named "location_changing" is implemented to notify when the person's location is about to be changed, this will let the subscribers cancel or modify the future behaviour of that action.
+On this example an event named "location_changing" is implemented to notify when the person's location is about to be changed, this will let the subscribers cancel or modify the future behavior of that action.

 Key difference is the way the custom *EventArgs* is defined: